tjwkura5/retail-banking-app-deployed-elastic-beanstalk-2/README.md

 6. Select the appropriate "use case", and then click "Next" and then "Create access key"

-7. View your access keys and store it somewhere safe becuase you will need them later.
+7. View your access keys and store them somewhere safe becuase you will need them later.
 ACCESS KEYS CAN ONLY BE VIEWED ONCE!

 ## Create Bash Script to Test System Resources